Flipping watches can be a pretty lucrative business, but don’t dive in without knowing your facts first.

 A large aftermarket of sellers and collectors trading in watches has created what we now know as the “grey market.”
 Sometimes, these are businesses like Ashford and other times, they are independent sellers.

 This is where watch prices can get a little confusing.
 While many watches can sell for cheaper on this platform and the pre-owned market, others can be more expensive.
-It’s all down to a unique set of factors, including the watch, the brand, and where it sits in the hierarchy of manufacturers.
+It all depends on a unique set of factors, including the watch, the brand, and where it sits in the hierarchy of manufacturers.

 People frown upon flipping watches due to the grey market.
 Manufacturers don’t allow retailers to inflate or discount the watches they allocate to them.
 However, grey market dealers (unauthorized dealers) can buy these watches from them and set their own pricing.